ghtorrent/ghtorrent.org/raw.md

 of the data as they are collected by our main MongoDB server.
 The only prerequisite is to have the MongoDB client and SSH installed on your machine.

+### Obtaining access

-1. [Send us your](mailto:gousiosg@gmail.com) public SSH key (usually in `.ssh/id_rsa.pub`)
+1. [Send us your](mailto:gousiosg@gmail.com) public SSH key (usually in `~/.ssh/id_rsa.pub`)
 2. When we contact you back, you will be able to setup an SSH tunnel with the following command: `ssh -L 27107:dutiht.st.ewi.tudelft.nl:27017 ghtorrent@dutiht.st.ewi.tudelft.nl`.
+Keep in mind that no shell will be allocated in the open SSH session.
-3. You will then be able to connect to our server using the command: `mongo ghtorrent/github`.
+3. You will then be able to connect to our server using the command: `mongo github`.
 There is no password, and the login account offers read-only access.
-4. The MongoDB server you are querying is delayed replica set of our master server.
+4. The MongoDB database you are querying is a delayed replica set of our master server.
 As per MongoDB requirements, you need to [permit slave queries](http://docs.mongodb.org/manual/reference/method/rs.slaveOk/) every time you connect to it.